Alluxio/alluxio/docs/en/core-services/Caching.md

 ## Managing the Data Lifecycle in Alluxio

-Users should understanding the following concepts to properly utilize available resources:
+Users should understand the following concepts to utilize available resources properly:

 - **free**: Freeing data means removing data from the Alluxio cache, but not the underlying UFS.
 Data is still available to users after a free operation, but performance may be